 - Serve on a Focus Area Committee, abiding by the organization’s grant-making procedures and conflict of interest policy.

-- Attend and volunteer at the Annual Dinner (on June 9 in 2020).
+- Attend and volunteer at the Annual Dinner.

 - Make two social media posts about the experience of being a scholarship member.